Glossary

 Hanging Sleeve A tube of fabric attached to the back of a quilt in order to hang it on a curtain rod or dowel.

-Loft The thickness or amount of puffiness of your batting.
+Loft The thickness or amount of puffiness of your wadding has.
 Polyester usually has a higher loft than cotton.

 Memory Quilt A memory quilt is usually made up of photographs transferred onto fabric and used in a quilt.
 They are particularly great for a special occasion like an anniversary or a special birthday.
 Scraps from the recipient's clothing or curtains or other "memorabilia" could be incorporated as well.